-The press release, which can be seen here, claims “BankUnited through Eagle Nationwide Mortgage Company’s affiliate offices, along with Ryan Boyajian, President of Mortgage Modification Legal Network, announced a partnership to stop foreclosures and move homeowners into loans that both the bank and the homeowner can comfortably live with.”
+The press release claims, “BankUnited through Eagle Nationwide Mortgage Company’s affiliate offices, along with Ryan Boyajian, President of Mortgage Modification Legal Network, announced a partnership to stop foreclosures and move homeowners into loans that both the bank and the homeowner can comfortably live with.”

 However, just hours later, a BankUnited spokesperson said the release was false and that the bank had no agreement in place or any intention to sign one.

 It turns out Eagle Nationwide Mortgage was simply an approved broker with BankUnited when it launched its loan modification program, while “MMLN was never approved to work with BankUnited in any way.”

 The spokesperson even noted that the quote attributed to Eric Darmanin, Senior vice President of BankUnited, was fake (perhaps the use of exclamation should have tipped us off).

 BankUnited has requested that Business Wire remove the press release, though it still appears to be available via Marketwatch.

 In early August, BankUnited legitimately launched a loan modification program aimed at refinancing borrowers out of risky option arms and into more stable loan programs.